s2way/nrcm/README.md

 Node RCM is a Request Controller Model

-NRCM is a ULRA light implemantation of IBM-like REST API for node
+NRCM is a UTLRA light implemantation of REST LIKE API for node to act as JSON content provider